Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **African Slavery and The Americas:**

 Estimated 3-6 million of the 15-20 million slaves taken to America were Muslim.
-Their life was one of restriction and subjugation which meant there was difficulty in practising their faith let alone passing on knowledge.
+Their life was one of restriction and subjugation which meant there was difficulty in practicing their faith let alone passing on knowledge.
 By the mid 1800s there were few Muslims left with knowledge of Islam.
 But a revival came during the 20th Century due to the Nation of Islam, a racial religion combining Islam and Christianity.

 1960: Malcolm X former NOI member steered people away from NOI to the mainstream understanding of Islam after his personal experience whilst performing Hajj.